DS-Homebrew/TWiLightMenu/README.md

 # Building

-Building this app by yourself requires devkitPRO with at least devkitARM r49.
+Building this app by yourself requires devkitPRO with devkitARM.
 Make sure that grit and mmutil are installed.

 # Building with Docker